crazy-max/docker-matomo/README.md

 ## Usage

 Docker compose is the recommended way to run this image.
-You can use the following [docker compose template](docker-compose.yml) and download the [env](env) folder in the same directory.<br />
-Edit those files with your preferences, then run :
+You can use the following [docker compose template](docker-compose.yml).
+Edit this file with your preferences, then run :

 ```bash
 docker-compose up -d